M-Alfaraj/202323090-MohammedAlfaraj-assignment3/docs/ai-usage-report.md

 - How to display dynamic data from an external API like GitHub
 - How to combine search, filtering, and sorting logic to search for projects
 - How to use `localStorage` for multiple features
-- How to create a counter and visitor saving system
+- How to create a counter and visitor name saving system

 ## Responsible Use & Modifications
 All AI-generated code and suggestions from ChatGPT were reviewed and modified based on my understanding rather than being used unmodified.
 I also added comments to explain and help make it easier to find code related to certain parts of HTML, CSS, and JavaScript files.
 AI was also used to suggest new ideas and improvements to take into consideration to help make the page better, adjustments and ideas from ChatGPT were taken with consideration and all were coded by me based on my understanding.